oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

   * show an audit log for each CSAF document
   * identify the latest version of CSAF documents with the same `/document/tracking/id`
   * suggest a `/document/tracking/id` based on the given configuration.
-  * track of the version of CSAF documents automatically and increments for each change at least the patch_version.
+  * track of the version of CSAF documents automatically and increment according to the versioning scheme (see also subsections of 3.1.11) selected in the configuration.
   * support the following workflows:

     * "New Advisory": create a new advisory, request a review, provide review comments or approve it, resolve review comments; if the review approved it (draft->interim), the approval for publication can be requested; if granted (manual or time-based) the advisory is provided for publication (interim -> final)
     * "Update Advisory": open an existing advisory, create new revision & change content (interim), request a review, provide review comments or approve it, resolve review comments; if the review approved it (draft->interim), the approval for publication can be requested; if granted (manual or time-based) the updated advisory is provided for publication (interim -> final)

 * publication may be immediately or at a given date/time.
-* handling of date/time and version is be automated.
+* handling of date/time and version is automated.
 * provide an API to retrieve all CSAF documents which are currently in the status published.
 * should provide an API to import or create new advisories from outside systems (e.g. bug tracker, CVD platform,...).
 * provide a user management and support at least the following roles: